imt-mobisyst/pkg-tbot/README.md

 curl -k https://bitbucket.org/imt-mobisyst/mb6-tbot/raw/master/script/install.sh | bash
 ```

-This script will install dependencies, clone the repo, generate the docker image and compile the tbot packages.
+This script will install dependencies, configure git, clone the repo, generate the docker image and compile the **tbot** packages.

 **In detail:**